marcobuschini/marcobuschini.github.io/curriculum.md

 I help developing a full stack web application to manage appointments and billing for dental and medical offices.
 I help solving issues nobody else could solve in a spaghetti-code infrastructure (REACT and Symfony).
-After solving a long standing issue that could make the company a market leader world wide in invoicing (adding VAT to the rows of a bill so that every row can have its own VAT) I am dismissed as “very diligent but not a good fit for the company”.
+After solving a long standing issue that could make the company a market leader in invoicing (adding VAT to the rows of a bill so that every row can have its own VAT) I am dismissed as “very diligent but not a good fit for the company”.

 Software developer at Mitrol s.r.l.
 -----------------------------------